xcambar/ember-cli-crowdin/README.md

 info: https://support.crowdin.com/in-context-localization/

-To load the integration pass `incontext=true` as a query param to the url and make sure that the consuming app is has the project name pulled into `config/environment` from `config/crowdin`:
+To load the integration, pass `incontext=true` as a query param to the url and make sure that the consuming app has incontext configured:

+`// config/environment.js`

+`const crowdinConfig = require('./crowdin.js');`

 ```
 crowdin: {
   projectName: crowdinConfig.projectName